-ATA Members include manufacturers, distributors, importers, • Conduct a successful and profitable Annual Trade Fair. retailers, agents and licensors.
+ATA Members include manufacturers, distributors, importers, retailers, agents and licensors.
 The ATA membership accounts for the vast majority of total industry sales in Australia.

 ATA has its roots in the toy industry, having been incorporated as the Australian Toy Association Limited in 1983, previously having been the Toy and Games Manufacturers of Australia (TAGMA).